 Our research group is working on studies of black holes and the relativistic plasma jets being ejected from their immediate vicinity.
 Such jets are observed in both Galactic, stellar-mass black hole systems, and in extragalactic, supermassive black hole system and they dominate the emission of these objects over the whole spectrum from radio to gamma-ray energies.
 Jets show fascinating phenomena like (apparent) superluminal motion, intraday variability, and dramatic outbursts.
 Curiously, this jet-production takes place only in a relatively small fraction of all black-hole systems: the radio-loud objects.
 How do black holes form jets?
 How are they collimated and accelerated?
 How do they interact with the environment of their host galaxies?

-In collaboration with colleagues at Dr. Remeis Observatory in Bamberg, at the Max-Planck-Institut für Radioastronomie in Bonn, at the Hamburger Sternwarte , at the Max-Planck-Institut für Astronomie in Heidelberg, at the Landessternwarte Heidelberg, and at the Leibniz-Institute for Astrophysics in Potsdam , we are collaborating in the DFG research group "Relativistic Jets in Active Galaxies", a Germany-wide network of research groups in AGN-jet research.
-In our local working group, we are particularly focusing on radio observations of jets using the special technique of Very Long Baseline Interferometry (VLBI) with the VLBA, the GMVA, the EHT and the LBA, radio single-dish observations with the Effelsberg 100-m telescope, X-ray observations with XMM-Newton, Swift, and INTEGRAL, and gamma-ray observations with Fermi/LAT.
-Various work is also done in collaboration with the LAT Science Working Group (SWG) on Blazars and other AGN.
+We are coordinating the DFG research group "Relativistic Jets in Active Galaxies", a Germany-wide network of research groups in AGN-jet research.
+In our local working group, we are particularly focusing on radio observations of jets using the special technique of Very Long Baseline Interferometry (VLBI), low-frequency radio studies with the International LOFAR Telescope and MeerKAT, radio single-dish observations with the Effelsberg 100-m telescope, X-ray observations with XMM-Newton, Swift, and INTEGRAL, and gamma-ray observations with Fermi/LAT.

 Fermi Science Working Group on Blazars and Other AGN